entrecode/ec.amqp/README.md

 ### Plain Channel

-If you just want a channel to do anything with, you can call `amqp.plainChannel(exchange, channelCallback(channel))` which call `channelCallback` with a channel without bindings at the `exchange`.
+If you just want a channel to do anything with, you can call `amqp.plainChannel(exchange)` which call `channelCallback` with a channel without bindings at the `exchange`.
 The callback could be called multiple times when `amqp-connection-manager` reestablishes connections.
 Additionally it will resolve to the `ChannelWrapper` provided by `amqp-connection-manager`.

 ## Usage Example